ollykel/TableEditor/README.md

 ### Using the Table Editor

-To use the table editor locally, just open your browser to http://localhost:8080.
+To use the Table Editor locally, open your browser to http://localhost:8080.
 If you want to use https, go to https://localhost:4430 instead.

-You can replace the default http port number of 8080 by setting the environment variable TABLE\_EDITOR\_HTTP\_PORT, either in your .env file or directly in your shell by running the following command:
+You can replace the default http port number (8080) by setting the environment variable TABLE\_EDITOR\_HTTP\_PORT, either in your .env file or directly in your shell by running the following command: